 MATE Act Frequently Asked Questions

 A federal law passed in December 2022 requires practitioners to complete a one-time education course on treating and managing patients with substance use disorders before applying for, or renewing, their DEA registration.
-The new training requirement, part of the Medication Access and Training Expansion (MATE) Act, starts June 27, 2023, and applies to all prescribers with a DEA registration, except veterinarians.
+The new training requirement, part of the Medication Access and Training Expansion (MATE) Act, started June 27, 2023, and applies to all prescribers with a DEA registration, except veterinarians.

 Members are encouraged to contact TMA with any questions at legal@tnmed.org.